CopperEgg/copperegg-powershell/README.md

 ## Recent Updates:
 version 1.0.0
 Is the first release of copperegg-powershell.
-It supercedes revealmetrics-powershell 0.9.2
+It supersedes revealmetrics-powershell 0.9.2

 ## Requirements
 This release requires Powershell v3.0, which ships with Windows 8 and Windows Server 2012.